 “I felt that he really went above and beyond.
 He really went out of his way to help me, and it was super useful.”

-Bolstered by the advice of our Career Advisors, Virginia landed a position at Fjord, an esteemed interaction design company.
+Bolstered by the advice of our program advisors, Virginia landed a position at Fjord, an esteemed interaction design company.
 Alongside the variety of her new role, the infectious energy of her co-workers inspires Virginia to bring her A-game each day.

 “Everyone is just so dedicated and passionate about UX, and how we can also incorporate better skills for our department, our company and our team.
 We also do a lot of UX events where we go to seminars, so that we can continue to learn as a group.
 It’s amazing.”